The Catered Affair

 ⏱️ Runtime & Duration

-The total runtime of The Catered Affair is 94 minutes (1h 34m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Catered Affair (1956) is 94 minutes (1h 34m).
+Directed by Richard Brooks, the film runs for 94 minutes in its complete theatrical version.

 Verdict Summary